New Professional Personnel for the Use of Solar Energy

 Project expected results:

-- The workshop on bets practices of planning and implementation of professional retraining on the basis of universities in the USA, will be conducted.
-At least 25 people will raise their knowledge on best professional retraining practices in the field of energy.
+- The workshop on bets practices of planning and implementation of professional retraining on the basis of universities in the USA, was conducted.
+At least 25 people rose their knowledge on best professional retraining practices in the field of energy.

-- The needs existing in the field of maintenance of solar energy equipment will be studied and relevant recommendations on developing the training programs will be worked out.
-Up to 100 representatives of the private sector, academic community and consumers will be surveyed.
+- The needs existing in the field of maintenance of solar energy equipment were studied and relevant recommendations on developing the training programs were worked out.
+Up to 100 representatives of the private sector, academic community and consumers were surveyed.

-- The minor training program for training of solar energy equipment technician will be developed within the vocational program “The Electrician, 4th step” existing at the Department.
-At least 10 students will be trained within the mentioned minor program.
-The mentioned minor program will train
+- The minor training program for training of solar energy equipment technician was developed within the vocational program “The Electrician, 4th step” existing at the Department.
+At least 10 students were trained within the mentioned minor program.
+The mentioned minor program trained.

-- Two training courses will be designed (Energy Audit, Solar Collector and Panel Operation) for adults.
-At least 15 adults will complete the mentioned courses.
+- Two training courses were designed (Energy Audit, Solar Collector and Panel Operation) for adults.
+At least 15 adults completed the mentioned courses.

-- The Employment Forum will be conducted, which will involve at least 50 beneficiaries and not less then 10 representatives of the private sector.
+- The Employment Forum was conducted, which involved at least 50 beneficiaries and not less then 10 representatives of the private sector.

-- The information campaign will be implemented (3 telecasts, 3 radiobroadcasts and booklet with circulation of 1000 copies).
+- The information campaign was implemented (3 telecasts, 3 radiobroadcasts and booklet with circulation of 1000 copies).

-- A Summer Camp will be organized for vocational education of senior pupils in the field of energy.
+- A Summer Camp was organized for vocational education of senior pupils in the field of energy.
 Number of participants – 25 people at least.

-- There will be created an example of cooperation between the university, private sector and non-governmental organization in the field of energy, which can be used by other interested parties.
+- There was created an example of cooperation between the university, private sector and non-governmental organization in the field of energy, which can be used by other interested parties.

 - Familiarization with the project best practices.
-To this end, there will be used the following means: preparing and sending out the documentation on best practices; holding the Conference; telecasts and radio broadcasts, the Internet resources and so forth.
-Special attention will be paid to relationships with universities and colleges implementing vocational education programs in the field of energy.
+To this end, there was used the following means: preparing and sending out the documentation on best practices; holding the Conference; telecasts and radio broadcasts, the Internet resources and so forth.
+Special attention was paid to relationships with universities and colleges implementing vocational education programs in the field of energy.

-Project grantee is AkakiTsereteli State University.
+Project grantee was AkakiTsereteli State University.
 Project will be implemented by the Energy and Telecommunication Department of ATSU.

 Partners of project: Imereti Scientists’ Union “Spectri” (NGO) and “Geo Energy Engineers” Ltd.